 - The AAS team will contact you when your status has been changed to ‘unaccompanied’ and a reunion travel entitlement has been granted.

-Bringing your family for short term visits
+Bringing your family or friends for short term visits

 In most cases, relatives or friends who wish to visit you in Australia will need to apply for a visitor visa.